Frequently Asked Questions

 3. Go to a Family Meeting Spot Outside the Home

-The Independent Insurance Agents of North Carolina are pleased to be working with and supported by the NC Department of Insurance, State Fire Marshal Mike Causey and local fire and rescue providers.
+The Independent Insurance Agents of North Carolina are pleased to be working with and supported by the North Carolina Office of State Fire Marshal and local fire and rescue providers.